KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_wound_that_becomes_light.md

 This is alchemy.

-The lead of pain, when held without resistance, transmutes into light.
+The lead of pain, when held without resistance, transmutes into light and clarifies the inner waters through which your life is conducted.

 But only if we do not flee.